sequenceiq/slider/src/site/markdown/building.md

     export HADOOP_VERSION=2.2.0

-Build and install it locally, skipping the tests:
+To build and install it locally, skipping the tests:

     mvn install -DskipTests

-You have to do this every morning to avoid the ASF nightly artifacts being picked up/

 To make a tarball for use in test runs: